 If a retired railroad employee with 30 or more years of service is age 60, the employee’s spouse is also eligible for an annuity the first full month the spouse is age 60.
 The spouse of a worker under social security is not eligible for a spouse benefit based on age until both the worker and the spouse are at least age 62.
 Regardless of age, the spouses of workers under both retirement systems are eligible if the worker is retired and the spouse is caring for a qualifying child.

 6. Does social security offer any benefits that are not available under railroad retirement?

 Social security does pay certain types of benefits that are not available under railroad retirement.
-For example, social security provides children’s benefits when an employee is disabled, retired or deceased.
-Under current law, the Railroad Retirement Act only provides children’s benefits if the employee is deceased.
+For example, social security provides children’s benefits when an employee is disabled, retired, or deceased, whereas the RRB only pays children’s benefits if the employee is deceased.

 However, the Railroad Retirement Act includes a special minimum guaranty provision which ensures that railroad families will not receive less in monthly benefits than they would have if railroad earnings were covered by social security rather than railroad retirement laws.
 This guaranty is intended to cover situations in which one or more members of a family would otherwise be eligible for a type of social security benefit that is not provided under the Railroad Retirement Act.
 Therefore, if a retired rail employee has children who would otherwise be eligible for a benefit under social security, the employee’s annuity can be increased to reflect what social security would pay the family.

 7. How much are monthly benefits for survivors under railroad retirement and social security?